Denver140390/VeeamFileExplorer/VeeamFileExplorer/ReadMe.txt

 Framework version: 4.5.2

 The program is designed to browse local file system.
-UI consists of 3 views: address bar, folders tree view and currently opened directory content view (DataGrid).
+UI consists of 3 views: address bar, folders tree view and currently-opened-directory-content view (DataGrid).
-Selecting a folder in folders tree updates address bar and asyncronously loads info in DataGrid.
+Selecting a folder in folders' tree updates address bar and asyncronously loads info into DataGrid.

 * About code
 In this File Explorer I tried to follow the MVVM principles of separating business logic (Models) from UI (Views) by connecting them with bridges (ViewModels).
 Pretty usual.